 Anderson, Indiana, located in central Indiana 35 miles northeast of Indianapolis, is the county seat and most populous city in Madison County.
-Anderson is considered a principal city in the Indianapolis-Carmel-Anderson Metropolitan Statistical Area in central Indiana.* As of 2023, the city had a population of 55,199.
+The county is part of the Indianapolis-Carmel-Greenwood Metropolitan Statistical Area in central Indiana.* As of 2024, the city had a population of 55,851.

 The Anderson Futurecast Event